Iran–Syria relations: Syrian Civil War (2011–2024)

 Iran's Supreme Leader Ayatollah Ali Khamenei and President Ebrahim Raisi meeting with Syrian President Bashar al-Assad on 8 May 2022.

 Since the outbreak of the Syrian Civil War in 2011, Iran supported the Assad government in Syria until its fall.
 The Guardian claimed that in May 2011 the Iranian Revolutionary Guard increased its "level of technical support and personnel support" to strengthen Syria's "ability to deal with protesters," according to one diplomat in Damascus.
 Iranian Sr. Foreign Policy Advisor Ali Akbar Velayati declared, "Iran is not prepared to lose this golden counterweight [to Israel]."

+Scholars have examined the strategic logic behind this support.
+In a 2019 study in International Affairs, Hassan Ahmadian and Payam Mohseni argue that deterrence, rather than sectarian or ideological motives, has been the primary driver of Iran's relationship with Syria; they describe Iran's posture in the Levant as "forward deterrence"—the projection of deterrent capacity beyond its own borders through Syria and allied groups such as Hezbollah in order to raise the costs of any confrontation with Israel or the United States.
+They characterise Iran's escalating wartime involvement as unfolding in four phases—building local militias, regionalising the effort by drawing in Hezbollah and transnational fighters such as the Fatemiyoun and Zeynabiyoun brigades, internationalising it by incorporating Russia to balance the United States, and a later phase of balancing against the United States, Turkey and Israel—each undertaken in reaction to the threatened defeat of its ally and the erosion of its deterrent position.

 Iran reportedly assisted the Syrian government sending it riot control equipment, intelligence monitoring techniques and oil.
 It also agreed to fund a large military base at Latakia airport.
 The Daily Telegraph claimed in August 2011 that a former member of Syria's secret police reported "Iranian snipers" had been deployed in Syria to assist in the crackdown on protests.
 According to the U.S. government, Mohsen Chizari (the Quds Force's third-in-command) visited Syria to train security services to fight against the protestors.

 In late June 2011, the Supreme Leader Ali Khamenei, stated in regards to the uprising: "In Syria, the hand of America and Israel is evident;" and in regards to the Syrian government: "Wherever a movement is Islamic, populist, and anti-American, we support it."
 Other Iranian officials have made similar pronouncements identifying the U.S. government as the origin of the uprising.
 However, in late August, the Iranian government gave its "first public sign" of concern over Syrian's handling of its crisis when foreign minister Ali Akbar Salehi issued a statement including the Syrian government in the list of states he urged to "answer to the demands of its people."